-Today is the Memorial Day holiday in the United States.
-It's a day for remembering those lost in war and in military service.
+Monday is the Memorial Day holiday in the United States.
+It's a day for remembering those lost in war and military service.

-It's also worth remembering those veterans who are alive and need to be served better by our VA health system and by society.
+It's also worth remembering those veterans who are alive and need to be served better by our Veterans Administration (VA) health system and society.

-In my travels, I've been fortunate to visit three major American military cemeteries in Europe, so I'll share some photos below as a way to reflect and remember on this holiday.
-I've updated this post in 2021 with photos that I took in Normandy back in 2019.
+In my travels, I've been fortunate to visit three major American military cemeteries in Europe, so I'll share some photos below to reflect on and remember this holiday.
+I updated this post in 2021 with photos I took in Normandy in 2019.

 The Aisne-Marne American Cemetery (France)

-This cemetery honors those who died during World War I, just outside the champagne region in France.
-The nearby Battle of Belleau Wood is where American Marines got their famed “devil dog” nickname in fighting the Germans.
+This cemetery honors those who died during World War I, just outside the Champagne region in France.
+In the nearby Battle of Belleau Wood, American Marines got their famed “devil dog” nickname in fighting the Germans.

 Below are some photos I took in late 2012.